solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 2. Run `anchor build` to build the program
 3. Run `anchor deploy` to deploy the program
-4. Copy the program id from the terminal into the `lib.rs`, `anchor.toml` and within the Unity project in the `AnchorService` and if you use Javascript in the `anchor.ts` file
+4. Copy the program id from the terminal into the `lib.rs`, `anchor.toml` and within the Unity project in the `AnchorService` and if you use JavaScript in the `anchor.ts` file
 5. Build and deploy again